americanexpress/one-app/docs/overview/Lifecycle.md

 - partial renders, renders a module as static HTML
 - text renders, renders a module as plain text

-We will cover both rendering modes and step through what happens when One App gets a request.
+We will step through what happens when One App gets a request and cover each rendering mode listed.
 We can use `Module.appConfig` to configure key aspects for server side rendering (SSR) in One App to fit our use cases.

-### Rendering Life Cycle
+### Render Life Cycle

-Once a request reaches the One App server, the app begins the render cycle by assigning various headers to the response before the html is rendered.
+Once a request reaches the One App server, the app begins the render cycle by assigning various headers to the response before the HTML is rendered.

-**Routing**
+#### **Routing**

 One App [creates a Holocron Redux store](create-holocron-store) per request then matches the request URL to determine which modules to render.
 The route is matched using